nataalii/laravel-final/README.md

 ### Installation

 1\.
-First of all you need to clone Coronatime repository from github:
+First of all you need to clone laravel-final repository from github:

 ```
 git clone https://github.com/nnataali/laravel-final.git